rhrpr/macos-quickstart/README.md

-osx-quickstart is designed to setup my OSX workstation with both the personal and work based tools I use on a regular basis.
+macos-quickstart is designed to setup my OSX workstation with both the personal and work based tools I use on a regular basis.
 =========

 Requirements